jeffe89/static-site-generator/README.md

 The **Static Site Generator** converts Markdown content into static HTML pages using a customizable template system.
 This project enables users to create static websites easily, ideal for blogs, documentation, and personal portfolios.

-Project deployed via GitHub-Pages: [Static-Site-Generator! (opens in new tab)](https://jeffe89.github.io/static-site-generator/)
+Project deployed via GitHub-Pages: [Static-Site-Generator!](https://jeffe89.github.io/static-site-generator/) (ctrl+click to open in new tab)

 ## Project Structure